shutsugan/kombo/README.md

 - use redux hooks to manage the state
 - created a loader animation
-- browser compatibil
+- browser compatible
-- used ES6
+- uses ES6

 ## Explaining

-I didn't use any lib because I try to keep the code light as possible, I added redux reducer and action using redux hooks,
+I didn't use any lib because I tried to keep the code light as possible, I added redux reducer and action using redux hooks,
 I re-styled the search bar and connected it with the API if the request failed, an error notification will be displayed,